 - Post-traumatic stress disorder (PTSD)

-- Phobias or high level of fear – real or imagined
+- Phobias or high level of real or perceived fear

 What Type of Treatment Is Available for Attacks?

 Substance abuse can both trigger panic attacks or anxiety and get worse because of either.
-You may drink alcohol to self-medicate or calm down after an attack.
-Likewise, your drug addiction may be causing you to have more anxiety.
+Your teen may drink alcohol to self-medicate or calm down after an attack.
+Likewise, an addiction may be causing them to have more anxiety.

 Dual diagnosis treatment is available for both anxiety and panic attacks.
-You can meet with a therapist to discuss dual diagnosis treatment for both your anxiety and your drug or alcohol addiction.
-By getting the right treatment you can address both issues and overcome the symptoms.
-To find out more about what treatment is available for panic attack vs. anxiety attack, call Foothills at Red Oak at 866.300.5275.
+You can meet with a therapist to discuss dual diagnosis treatment for both anxiety and drug or alcohol addiction.
+By getting the right treatment, your teen can address both issues and overcome the symptoms.
+To find out more about what treatment is available for panic attacks and anxiety attacks, call Foothills at Red Oak at 866.300.5275 or contact us online.